Day trips from Álamos

 La Aduana — worth it

-Birding forays into the forest — worth it
+A birding morning in the forest — worth it

 Presa Adolfo Ruiz Cortines (El Mocúzari) — nice enough